WCMU-TV

+The network's footprint extends into parts of four markets.
+Although Mount Pleasant is part of the Flint–Saginaw–Bay City market, WCMU Public Television is the PBS member for the Traverse City–Cadillac and Alpena markets, where most of its viewership is located.
+Its footprint also extends into parts of the Lansing and Grand Rapids–Kalamazoo–Battle Creek markets; WCMU-TV's transmitter is located in the Grand Rapids market.

 History

 WCMU came to the air on March 29, 1967.
+It expanded into a network in the mid-1970s and early 1980s.
+Its Manistee and Cadillac satellites brought over-the-air public television to Northern Michigan for the first time.

 In January 2010, WCMU-TV began airing 24 hours a day, and launched an HD feed.

 Acquisition of WFUM

 On October 27, 2009, it was announced that the CMU Board of Trustees approved a proposal for CMU to acquire Flint, Michigan's PBS member station, WFUM (later WCMZ-TV), from the University of Michigan–Flint for a maximum of $1 million.
 The sale was approved by the FCC, allowing the network's presence to expand further south, not only including Flint, but also Ann Arbor and into Metro Detroit.
 The network provided at least secondary over-the-air coverage from far Northern Emmet County to northern Monroe County.
 While WFUM was folded into the CMU Public Television network, CMU vowed to include Flint-area events and issues in its programming, as well as produce new programming that would originate from the region.
 CMU believed the acquisition of WFUM will increase its viewership from 2.2 million to 8 million.
 CMU originally hinted that the takeover of WFUM would begin in late November, but WCMU took over operations of WFUM on January 15, 2010.
 The FCC approved the sale of WFUM in March and CMU officially took over in May at which point the call letters were changed to WCMZ-TV.

 On February 8, 2017, Central Michigan University announced it will sell WCMZ-TV in the FCC spectrum auction for $14 million, claiming its viewers are already able to watch PBS on other nearby affiliates, namely Delta College's WDCQ-TV.
 It signed off on April 23, 2018.